Life is a series of choices. By making the best decisions, we stand poised to live the happiest life possible.

 - some adults use things as a way to anesthetize tension – television, romance novels, sugar, wine… you name it.
 Some even use habitual anger as a way to try to expel the anxiety that resides within.

 - some adults use nature as a means of metabolizing the inevitable little stresses that present themselves throughout a typical day.
-They pause, take deep slow breaths, and they visualize a happy place in nature; or, they exercise – they have their routine of a morning walk or a pre-dinner run.
+They pause, take deep slow breaths, and then visualize a happy place in nature; or, they exercise – they have their routine of a morning walk or a pre-dinner run.

 - perhaps most effectively, some adults use healthy relationships as a way to soften life’s hardness.
 There are few things more soothing then confiding in a kind, patient friend – being able to share with them the highs and lows of your week, and then have them do the same, is one of life’s most positive experiences.